-The standard measurement of performance in this case is precision (the percent of positives [model-classified as whales] that are true positives [manually-labeled as whales]), and recall (the percent of manually-labeled whales that were found by the model).
-Precision was closely consistent among folds, ranging from 0.99 to 1.00 (that is, nearly all whales were found), with higher variation in recall (0.33 to 1.00).
+The standard measurement of performance in this case is precision (the percent of positives [model-classified as water] that are true positives [manually-labeled as water]), and recall (the percent of manually-labeled water images that were found by the model).
+Precision was closely consistent among folds, ranging from 0.99 to 1.00 (that is, nearly everything classified as water was actually water such that few or no whales were misclassified), with higher variation in recall (0.33 to 1.00).
 This suggests that there was some variation among the training images in the folds that was affecting model performance, though most of this variation falls in only folds 1 and 10 (Table 2; S1 Figure).
+In particular, fold 10 had very poor performance, likely due to the fact that the test images in this fold had much rougher sea conditions than in the other scenes.
+Given that this fold was trained only on calmer conditions, it is not surprising that the edges and contrast of these rougher images could be mis-classified as whales (S2 Fig).

 Table 2.
 Results at the final epoch of 10-fold validation.